Doula

 The short answer is four days to four years.
 Most doula training programs last two to four days, with the longer programs typically including additional courses required for future certification, such as childbirth education and breastfeeding basics.

-DONA International training workshops remain valid for four years from the date of completion and allow aspiring doulas time to complete the requirements for certification, including supervised birth experiences and doula business webinars.
+DONA International training workshops remain valid for four years from the date of completion, allowing aspiring doulas time to complete the requirements for certification, including supervised birth experiences and doula business webinars.

 How To Become a Doula – Step-by-Step Guide